neerajprao/1P-QR-code-detection/README.md

 # REM UNCOMMENT AND RUN THE LINE ABOVE

 echo "Project setup and execution steps complete."
-# REM Remember to run the actual Python files after creating their content!
+# REM Remember to run the actual Python files after creating their content!# 1P-QR-code-detection